 A copy of either their Professional or Temporary Teaching Certificate or Statement of Status of Eligibility from the Florida Department of Education to the Teacher Education Office.

 Applicants should apply through the general college application ($30 fee required).
-Be sure to apply as a Transfer Student and then under Planned Course of Study, please select Teacher Recertification Program.
+Be sure to apply as a non-degree/certificate seeking student and then choose Teacher Recertification as your program of study.

 For more information on renewing your Professional Educator Certification and a list of appropriate categories of courses that may be acceptable for renewal, visit the Florida Department of Education.